dguenms/Dawn-of-Civilization/README.md

 * Completely new civic system with a set of six more historical and universally applicable choices per category
 * New stability system with more transparent factors, gradual effects in the form of different crises, and improved performance
 * Diplomatic institutions overhaul: new rules and resolutions for the Apostolic Palace and United Nations, extended and optimized Congress mechanics
-* New religions: Zoroastrianism, Orthodoxy and Protestantism, replacing Judaism.
-Orthodoxy and Protestantism are founded through specific events (the Great Schism and the Reformation, respectively)
+* New religions: Zoroastrianism, Orthodoxy and Protestantism.
+Christianity is founded as the Orthodox faith, with Catholicism and Protestantism branching off through specific events (the Great Schism and the Reformation, respectively)
+* New religious spread rules, with religions gradually spreading around their holy city depending on historical spread in various regions on the map.
+Owner state religion can influence which religions can appear, and religions can disappear when the owner state religion changes
 * Improved colonization of Africa and Asia: building the Trading Company grants conquerors to certain civilizations, and Congresses can be used to settle empty territory
 * You can win through a new victory type, the Unique Religious Victory.
 Different victory conditions exist depending on your state religion.
 Without a state religion, you can still win the Polytheism (Pantheon civic) and Secularism (Secularism civic) victories
 * Various map changes to accomodate other additions.
 In particular, China, India, Scandinavia and Canada have been completely redone